JDLCH bio

-As a pianist, De La Chica has performed in venues ranging from iconic concert halls to conventional classical stages and electronic music bars.
-His U.S. debut, which came at the invitation of then, Secretary General of the Organization of American States (OAS) and former President of Colombia César Gaviria Trujillo, was a 2003 performance at the OAS headquarters in Washington DC.
-In 2016, he made his debut at Carnegie Hall, premiering a selection of his own piano works.
-He has been a Baldwin Piano Company artist since 2009 and currently plays the custom—designed Baldwin: Heavy Metal Piano.
+As a pianist, De La Chica has performed in a variety of settings, from iconic concert halls to electronic music bars.
+His U.S. debut, at the invitation of then—Secretary General of the Organization of American States (OAS) and former President of Colombia César Gaviria Trujillo, took place in 2003 at the OAS headquarters in Washington, DC.
+He made his Carnegie Hall debut in 2016, premiering a selection of his own piano works.
+A Baldwin Piano Company artist since 2009, he currently plays the custom—designed Baldwin Heavy Metal Piano.

 A founding member of the independent record label Irreverence Group Music [IGM], De La Chica lives in Brooklyn, NY, with his family and cat.